 - Alzheimer’s Disease

-Bacteria from gingivitis can enter the brain through the bloodstream or nerve channels in the head causing Alzheimer’s disease.
+It has been proposed that bacteria from gingivitis can enter the brain through the bloodstream or nerve channels in the head causing Alzheimer’s disease.
 Existing Alzheimer’s disease can also lead to a decline in oral health.

 - Respiratory Infections

 Gum disease can lead to lung infections, such as pneumonia, according to the Journal of Periodontology.

 - Pregnancy and Newborns